BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 Check the information of the batch.
 You can change the `Batch Name` for management of your batches.
+The `Cost Summary` can be ignored since we are in Sandbox.

+<img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/1a3bf401-8fc2-4c5e-9bee-486430fe5432">

 I feel that more explanation is needed for `Tasks` as the description is not so comprehensive.
-`Number of tasks in this batch` should refer to how many HITs are there in each assignment, in our case it is 3.
+`Number of tasks in this batch` refer to how many HITs are there in each assignment, in our case it is 3.
-`Number of assignments per task` should refer to the total number of assignments, because `task` here refers to HIT.
+`Number of assignments per task` refer to the total number of assignments, because `task` here refers to HIT.
 In our case it is 1.
-As a result, `Total number of assignments in this batch` should be the total number of HITs.
+As a result, `Total number of assignments in this batch` is the total number of HITs.

-The `Cost Summary` can be ignored since we are in Sandbox.

-<img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/1a3bf401-8fc2-4c5e-9bee-486430fe5432">

 Click on `Publish` to publish the assignments.

 Immediately, the page should be redirected to batch details, where you can check status of the batch, and view the results.
 - `Assignments Completed` shows the progress.
 - `Cancel` can terminate the publishing of assignments.
-However, assignments that have been already accepted by workers will not be terminated.
+However, assignments that have already been accepted by workers will not be terminated.
 - `Results` is where we can check the received responses of workers.

 <img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/51669560-5347-443e-abe6-da87f9a3d862">